MKesenheimer/fault-injection-library/README.md

 This library is based on [TAoFI-FaultLib](https://github.com/raelize/TAoFI-FaultLib).
 However, several new features have been implemented.
 For example, the original library was developed to work with the [ChipWhisperer-Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky/) only.
-This library has been rewritten to work with hardware that consists of a common MOSFET, the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) as the controlle and a few other cheap parts.
+This library has been rewritten to work with hardware that consists of a common MOSFET, the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) as the controller and a few other cheap components.
 The Raspberry Pi Pico is not only cheap and available for the hobbyist, but also a very capable microcontroller.

 Furthermore, the database functionality has been expanded to a certain extent.